 The key to solving issues around code quality are found in the printhead.
 If consistent drop generation is achieved, the printhead can ensure that no misplaced drops are incorrectly printed in the packaging’s surface, eliminating issues such as satellites.

+III.
 Thou shall ensure inconsistent drop placement does not appear on 2D or variable barcodes

 Inconsistent drop placement can seriously affect print quality affecting the readability of 2D barcodes or variable barcodes.
 On-shelf promotion is a growing area of brand marketing often as part of closely integrated multichannel campaigns that make use of variable 2D matrix codes- QR codes to drive consumers to specific website landing pages.